-With plentiful outdoor opportunities and favorable weather year-round, Fort Myers is a great place to visit.
+Fort Myers is a great place to visit, with plentiful outdoor opportunities and favorable weather year-round.
 Based on my previous travels to this delightful Florida city and in partnership with hotels.com, here is what to do on a Fort Myers weekend getaway.

 Historic Homes Tour

-Fun Fact: You can see what’s in bloom in the Edison and Ford Winter Estates garden through this link.
+Fun Fact: This link lets you see what’s in bloom in the Edison and Ford Winter Estates garden.

 Where to Stay in Fort Myers

-Fort Myers has accommodations ranging from chain and luxury hotels to upscale RV parks and everything in between.
-For those craving a birds-eye view of the stunning Gulf Coast sunsets, Sundial Beach Resort and Spa is an excellent choice.
+Fort Myers has accommodations ranging from the chain and luxury hotels to upscale RV parks and everything in between.
+Sundial Beach Resort and Spa is an excellent choice for those craving a birds-eye view of the stunning Gulf Coast sunsets.
 A second choice would be the Pink Shell Beach Resort and Marina.

 Luminary Hotel has two onsite restaurants (Ella Mae’s Diner and Silver King Ocean Brasserie), a fascinating rooftop bar (Beacon Social Drinkery), and a local coffee roaster.
 You can even take cooking classes at The Workshop, their culinary classroom.
 This boutique hotel overlooks the gorgeous Caloosahatchee River.

 RVers will love the primo campsites at High Tide Lane of Gulf Waters RV Resort with great views of the sparkling lake.
-Gulf Waters’ 318 paved sites are usually spoken for during peak season, but offseason, there are several choices.
+Gulf Waters’ 318 paved sites are usually spoken for during peak season, but there are several choices offseason.
 The RV park is enormous, and many people have fancy porches, yards, and set-ups showing off their RV love.